Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 This sign build provides great damage, CC (crowd control), and healing, and is one of the most effective AoE builds.
 It works well for Death March Difficulty and NG+ because you’re constantly healing yourself and CCing enemies.

-Aside from Aard, you’ll also be making heavy use of the Yrden glyph for greater survivability and crowd control.
+Aside from Aard, you’ll also use the Yrden glyph for greater survivability and CC.
 You’ll want to use the full Griffin witcher set for this build.
-You can also play around with the Forgotten Wolven gear set (added in the 4.0 next-gen patch) since it has a set bonus for Yrden and Aard but we think Griffin is the better choice.
+You can also play around with the Forgotten Wolven gear set (added in the 4.0 next-gen patch) since it has a set bonus for Yrden and Aard, but we think Griffin is the better choice.

-To make the most of this build, you should enchant the Entanglement glyphword on your armor, which spawns an additional Yrden glyph when your Yrden trap is activated.
-For other armor glyph slots, you should use Aard and/or Yrden intensity glyphs.
+To make the most of this build, enchant the Entanglement glyphword on your armor, which spawns an additional Yrden glyph when your Yrden trap is activated.
+You should use Aard and/or Yrden intensity glyphs for other armor glyph slots.
 I went with 4 Aard and 2 Yrden glyphs.

 You should also use the greater leshen decoction to further boost your already high stamina regeneration and the ekhidna decoction to restore vitality whenever you cast.
 This way, you’ll be constantly spamming signs and healing yourself, making you very difficult to kill.
 You can also use the troll decoction or superior petri’s philter and swallow potions.